Takkola: Early period: before 11th century

 In the coastline of the Suk Samran district of Ranong down south to the Takua Pa district of Phang Nga, several historical sites of the early history era dating the 1st century CE were discovered.
-The primary sites included the earliest complex of Bang Kluai Nok in the same-named village and Phu Khao Thong, dating the 3rd–1st centuries BCE, where Southeast Asia's earliest Tamil inscription was found. and the twin sites of Ban Thung Tuek Ancient City (เมืองโบราณบ้านทุ่งตึก), situated on the Takua Pa Archipelago, and the Khao Phra Noe Historical site (แหล่งโบราณคดีเขาพระเหนอ), located on the riverside opposite the Thung Tuek site.
+The primary sites included the earliest complex of Bang Kluai Nok in the same-named village and Phu Khao Thong, dating the 3rd–1st centuries BCE, where Southeast Asia's earliest Tamil inscription was found. and the twin sites of Ban Thung Tuek Ancient City (เมืองโบราณบ้านทุ่งตึก), situated on the Takua Pa Archipelago, and the Khao Phra Noe Historical site (แหล่งโบราณคดีเขาพระเหนอ), located on the riverside opposite the Thung Tuek site, where a standing four-armed Viṣṇu 2.02 m high, of about the mid to late 7th century and now in the Bangkok National Museum, was recovered.
 The later complex was on the ancient trade route between Takua Pa on the west coast and the Bandon Bay sites of the Pan Pan Kingdom to the east coast.
 The route gained prominence during the Srivijaya period between the 7th and the 12th centuries.
+The Takua Pa image is among the largest early stone sculptures of the region and, like most early sculpture of peninsular, central and eastern Thailand, it leaves the raised upper arms unsecured, in contrast to the Pre-Angkorian sculpture of Cambodia and southern Vietnam, which commonly retains arches or struts of uncarved stone to brace the arms, attributes and head.

+Kenneth R. Hall wrote that a third-century embassy sent to India by the Funan ruler Fan Ch'an embarked at Takua Pa, a port he took to have come under Funan's authority with the conquests of Fan Shih-man.
+Miriam Stark notes that such documentary scenarios, in which Funan's rulers controlled parts of the Malay Peninsula and of central and southern Thailand, have been questioned by Claude Jacques, Michael Vickery and others.

 According to the Chinese and Arab records, Takkola or Takōla territory once extended along the Andaman Sea coast from the northernmost island of Mali (မလိကျွန်း; Mali Kyun) in the Mergui Archipelago in Myanmar to Cape Promthep on Phuket in Thailand.